PrimeFlex/Weather_Report/README.md

-# 🌩️ PrimeFlex Weather Verifier
+# 🌩️ --- PrimeFlex Weather Report ---

 A smart backend module that helps validate insurance claims by cross-referencing **real-time weather data** (via OpenWeatherMap) with **official NOAA storm reports**.
 Designed for use by adjusters, policyholders, or carriers to justify or contest storm-related property claims.